booch/presentations/Architecture-Big-and-Small/slides.md

 ???

 - Hi, I'm Craig
-    - I'm going to talk about "architecture", "design", and "patterns"
+    - Today, I'm going to talk about "architecture", "design", and "patterns"
 - If you want to "at" me, ...
     - I'm on Twitter and Mastodon via ruby.social
         - ... infrequently